Lead mining in Scotland: Robert Murray

 Robert Murray was the Master Plumber to James V of Scotland.
 He worked on gutters and roofing and maintained the fountain at Linlithgow Palace in the summer of 1543 for Mary, Queen of Scots.
 The records do not specify where the lead he used came from (and much was recycled).
 Some of the lead used at Falkland Palace, where Robert Murray worked on another fountain, was shipped from Hull.
 On two occasions the supplies of lead earmarked for his work were stolen.

 James V sent prospectors to look for gold in the lead mining areas, with some success.
 The barony of Crawfordjohn came into James's hands in 1536, and he licensed Ninian Crichton of Bellibocht (at Glencairn) to work lead mines at Crawfordmure or Sanquhar, a possible source of lead for the Linlithgow pipework.
 Crichton's charter allowed him to employ English miners.
 He was a courtier and associated with the affairs of Robert Crichton, Lord Sanquhar.
 John Carmichael of Meadowflat was Captain of Crawfordmure, and there was a residence at Crawfordjohn Castle, frequently visited by James V and at least once by his wife Mary of Guise.

 Lead and the Scottish crown

 Lead extraction continued at Crawfurdmure, where a cleric "sir" Charles Forrest looked after two French refiners in 1553 during the rule of Regent Arran.
 These workers moved to "Mure Madzeane" where their expenses were paid by David Hamilton of Bothwellhaugh, father of James Hamilton the assassin.

 Profits from gold mines and silver mines in Scotland were understood to belong to the crown, and a proportionate tax was levied.
 Lead was not used for coinage and had a different legal status, but according to the Discours Particulier D'Escosse of 1559, because silver was routinely extracted from the lead ore mining rights were also reserved to the crown.

+John Misserve

+John Misserve, was an English worker in the Scottish mint.
+He was also described as the "Inglis mynour", and was given a licence to prospect for gold and silver in June 1556.
+He would sell lead produced during refining to Mary of Guise at 5 shillings for a stone weight.
+He was later discovered to be a counterfeiter of Scottish money.